giacomotolari/full-stack-group-exercise/README.md

 ## Task 2 - react/express js

-Find the fastest way to inilize both the frontend and backend.
+Initialite the frontend and backend repositories.

-## Task 3 - App-layout and react-routing
+## 3 Project-Plan

-Create a layout where you will have a navbar with all pages links.
-The pages are three: home, all-todos and one-todo (show a specific todo).
-You can use whatever page names you want, this was just an example!
+Use your imagination to create a full-stack app.
+Think about a resource that you will represent in your web-app (as example a todos app, any kind of managment app, or what you want!)
+***DON'T MAKE IT TO COMPLICATED!***

 ## Task 4 - Mongoose-MongoDB

 Create a MongoDB database that works remotely with Atlas that every member of the group can use.
+Create meaningful schemas and models for your project structure.

 ## Task 5 - CRUD

-Use your imagination to create a full-stack app for creating, reading, deleting and updating data.
+Use CRUD (create, reading, deleting and updating data).
+Pay attenction to the API responsens for different scenarios (http-codes and body).
-Everything must work by running requests from the frontend!
+Everything must work by running requests from API tests apps (insomnia or postman).

-## Task 6
+## Task 6 - Backend-Validations

 Create backend validations ans sanitization.

+## Task 7 - App-layout and react-routing

+Create a layout where you will have a navbar with all pages links.
+The three pages should be a home-view, a resource-overview-view and a resource-details-view.
+Here's ***an example***:
+- Home (`/`)
+- All Todos (`/todos`) (Show all todos)
+-  Todo Details (`/todos/todo/:id`) (Show a specific todo with all its details and maybe an edit-view).
+As mentioned, this is an example, feel free to come up with something own!

+## Task 8 Frontend-Validations

-If you have time also validations in frontend!
+Add the validations in frontend.

 ## Bonus Task - Frontend